-Configuration Guide Contains conceptual and procedural information for configuring, administering, and troubleshooting the ESBC.
+Configuration Guide Contains conceptual and procedural information for configuring, administering, and troubleshooting the Enterprise SBC.
 ACLI Reference Guide Contains explanations of how to use the ACLI, as an alphabetical listings and descriptions of all ACLI commands and configuration parameters.
-Admin Security Guide Contains conceptual and procedural information for supporting the Admin Security, Admin Security with ACP, and JITC feature sets on the ESBC.
-Call Traffic Monitoring Guide Contains conceptual and procedural information for configuration using the tools and protocols required to manage call traffic on the ESBC.
-FIPS Compliance Guide Contains conceptual and procedural information about FIPS compliance on the ESBC.
+Admin Security Guide Contains conceptual and procedural information for supporting the Admin Security, Admin Security with ACP, and JITC feature sets on the Enterprise SBC.
+Call Traffic Monitoring Guide Contains conceptual and procedural information for configuration using the tools and protocols required to manage call traffic on the Enterprise SBC.
 HMR Guide Contains conceptual and procedural information for header manipulation.
 Includes rules, use cases, configuration, import, export, and examples.
 Platform Preparation and Installation Guide Contains conceptual and procedural information for system provisioning, software installations, and upgrades.
 Release Notes Contains information about this release, including platform support, new features, and limitations.
 Known Issues & Caveats Contains information about the known issues and caveats for this release.

 Security Guide Contains information about security considerations and best practices from a network and application security perspective for the Oracle Communications Session Delivery Product family of products.
-Time Division Multiplexing Guide Contains the concepts and procedures necessary for installing, configuring, and administering Time Division Multiplexing (TDM) on the Acme Packet 1100 and the Acme Packet 3900.
-Web GUI Guide Contains conceptual and procedural information for using the tools and features of the ESBC Web GUI.
+Time Division Multiplexing Guide Contains the concepts and procedures necessary for installing, configuring, and administering Time Division Multiplexing (TDM) on the Acme Packet 1100, Acme Packet 3900, and Acme Packet 3950.
+Web GUI Guide Contains conceptual and procedural information for using the tools and features of the Enterprise SBC Web GUI.